Klaus10101/Fey-os/README.md

 ## 🚀 Running on Real Hardware

-To run Fey-OS on a physical machine, burn the ISO to a USB drive:
+To run FeY-OS on a physical machine, burn the ISO to a USB drive:
 ```
 sudo dd if=feykernel.iso of=/dev/sdX bs=4M status=progress && sync
 ```